writethedocs/www/docs/conf/atlantic/2024/writing-day.rst

 Submit your project using our `Writing Day project form <https://forms.gle/uTkWHV3fesyNQEyk9>`_ or send us a PR with your project info!

-Audinix - Plan and Publish a User Guide (All day)
+Audinux - Plan and Publish a User Guide (All day)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Join project organizer, Hank Lee, during Writing Day.